-- Be able to understand the cellular basis of plant life. - Understand plant and fungal development, growth, morphology, structure, and interaction with other species. - Describe basic cellular, morphological, and anatomical structure of representative plants and fungi. - Describe the function of representative plants and fungi including basic cellular and molecular processes such as membrane transport, photosynthesis, cellular respiration, life cycle of the cell, and methods of reproduction. - Understand the interrelationship of plants and fungi with their environment, how they adapt to their environment based on physiological requirements, and the role of plants and fungi in the ecosystem. - Understand relationships between plant and fungal communities, animal communities, and the ecosystems where they reside. - Hypothesize the directions of plant evolution and distribution based on interactions with pollination systems and the environment. - Examine plants using observational tools, scientific techniques, and empirical analysis.
+- Be able to understand the cellular basis of plant life. - Understand plant and fungal development, growth, morphology, structure, and interaction with other species. - Describe basic cellular, morphological, and anatomical structure of representative plants and fungi. - Describe the function of representative plants and fungi including basic cellular and molecular processes such as membrane transport, photosynthesis, cellular respiration, life cycle of the cell, and methods of reproduction.

+- Understand relationships between plant and fungal communities, animal communities, and the ecosystems where they reside. - Hypothesize the directions of plant evolution and distribution based on interactions with pollination systems and the environment. - Examine plants using observational tools, scientific techniques, and empirical analysis.